ftao1/packer-builds/README.md

         └── virtualbox.sh
 ```
 Unless you have a very fast Internet link I would suggest the Rocky Linux ISO is pre-downloaded prior to running.

+## VirtualBox homelab setup

+For the homelab setup on VirtualBox I recommend that a separate host-only network is setup so you can have a private network of VMs.
+You will need to create a new host-only network - vboxnet0 - and create the IP range the network will use such as 172.16.0.0/24.
+Also be sure to enable DHCP for the network to make things easy.

 ## Post Install Scripts